curiousity110/curiousity110/README.md

 - 👋 Hi, I’m @curiousity110
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in everything
-- 🌱 I’m currently learning HTML, CSS, JS and Python
+- 🌱 I’m currently learning HTML, CSS, JavaScript and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me letssurvive@outlook.com